-The most recent Behavioral Health Barometer for Virginia reported on alcohol and illicit drug abuse in Virginians for the years 2013 and 2014.
+The most recent Behavioral Health Barometer for Virginia reported on alcohol and illicit drug use in Virginians for the years 2013 and 2014.

-Illicit drug use disorders: Roughly 171,000 people aged 12 or older, or 2.5 percent of this age group, had problems with illicit drug abuse or dependency.
-Illicit drugs abused in Virginia include marijuana, methamphetamine and cocaine, including crack.
+Illicit drug use disorders: Roughly 171,000 people aged 12 or older, or 2.5 percent of this age group, had problems with illicit drug use or dependency.
+Illicit drugs used in Virginia include marijuana, methamphetamine and cocaine, including crack.

 Virginia Addiction Awareness Campaigns